Home » Nourishing Recipes » DIY - Make Your Own » Healthy Oil Free Granola Recipe: Oven or Dehydrator Method

 NOTE: If you prefer your granola to be perfectly dry and crunchy, it will take closer to 48 hours than 24.
 On the other hand, if you like your granola just a touch soft with a slightly chewy texture, then pull the granola out of the dehydrator around the 24-hour mark.

-• Allow the granola to cool to room temperature before transferring to a glass air-tight container for storage.
-ENJOY!
+5. Allow the granola to cool to room temperature before transferring to a glass, air-tight container for storage.

 Notes

-• If you don’t like, or you prefer not to use, maple syrup, feel free to swap it out for other natural sweeteners like raw honey or date syrup.
+• Sweetener.
+If you prefer not to use maple syrup, feel free to swap it out for other natural sweeteners like raw honey or date syrup.

-• You can also use any other kind of dried fruit if you don’t like cherries.
+• Dried fruit.
+You can use any kind of dried fruit you like if you don’t like cherries.
 Some examples are dried cranberries, blueberries, figs, or raisins.

-• Instead of chia seeds, you can also use flax seeds.
+• Chia seeds.
+Instead of chia seeds, you can also use flax seeds.
 The measurements will be the same.

-• Feel free to add other super nutrient-dense ingredients like hemp seeds, wheat germ, quinoa, or buckwheat groats.
+• Nutrient-dense add-ins.
+Feel free to add other super nutrient-dense ingredients like 1-2 tablespoons of hemp seeds or wheat germ, or 1/4 cup of quinoa or buckwheat groats.

 Thank you for sharing